oconnor663/jacko.io/posts/snooze.md

 [oldnewthing2]: https://devblogs.microsoft.com/oldnewthing/20031209-00/?p=41573

-And yet that's what we're dealing with, implicitly, when we use `select!`-by-reference or buffered streams today.
+And yet that's what we're confronted with, implicitly, when we use `select!`-by-reference or buffered streams today.
 What can we do about that?

 ## `select!`